Frank Sinatra: Alleged organized-crime links and Cal Neva Lodge

 Sinatra became the stereotype of the "tough working-class Italian American", something that he embraced.
 Sinatra said that if it had not been for his interest in music, he would have likely ended up in a life of crime.
 Willie Moretti was Sinatra's godfather and the notorious underboss of the Genovese crime family, and he helped Sinatra in exchange for kickbacks and was reported to have intervened in releasing Sinatra from his contract with Tommy Dorsey.
 Sinatra was present at the Mafia Havana Conference in 1946, and the press learned of his being there with Lucky Luciano.
-One newspaper published the headline "Shame, Sinatra".
 He was reported to be a good friend of mobster Sam Giancana, Kelley quoted Jo-Carrol Silvers that Sinatra "adored" Bugsy Siegel and boasted to friends about him and how many people Siegel had killed.
 Kelley says that Sinatra and mobster Joseph Fischetti had been good friends from 1938 onward and acted like "Sicilian brothers".
 She also states that Sinatra and Hank Sanicola were financial partners with Mickey Cohen in the gossip magazine Hollywood Night Life.
-(Johnny) Roselli's membership in the Friars Club in Beverly Hills was sponsored by celebrity singer and Friars Club abbot Frank Sinatra.
+Sinatra sponsored the membership of John Roselli, a mobster, to the Friars Club.

+In 1951 Sinatra was under investigation for his mafia links by the US Senate's Kefauver Committee, headed by Senator Estes Kefauver.
+At Kefauver's request associate counsel Joseph L. Nellis interviewed him.
+At 4 AM on 1 March 1951, Nellis met Sinatra in an office at the top of the Rockefeller Center.
+Kefauver had come into possession of eight photographs of Sinatra with well-known mafia figures.
+One was of Sinatra with his arm around Lucky Luciano on the balcony of the Hotel Nacional in Cuba, another was of Sinatra seated with Luciano at a night club.
+He also appeared with the Fischetti brothers in a number of other pictures.
+Kefauver wanted to determine whether Sinatra should be called to testify before the committee, so he tasked Nellis with setting up an interview.
+Nellis contacted Sinatra's attorney Sol Gelb, through him the meeting was arranged.